alternatekev/gz-js/lesson-guide.md

 - The card will shake, demonstrable via code and browser reviews
 - The student will describe the difference between self-defined and native JS functions
+- The student will describe the difference between defining and invoking a function